Anaesthetists is the brand name used to refer to both the Association of

 If you decide to cancel your membership

-by cancelling your direct debit instruction, please contact the membership team
+by cancelling your direct debit instruction (UK and Ireland only), please contact the membership team

 as soon as possible so we are aware of the cancellation.